Membrane-Associated Self-Assembly for Cellular Decision Making: Models and Methods

-\textit{Theory.}---Our goal is to predict the size of the assembled structure (if any) under the assumption that the solution concentration is too low to nucleate bulk assembly.
-To this end, we construct a minimal model of equilibrium self-assembly coupled to membrane localization and transmembrane receptor binding, deriving our surface free energy from a lattice model.
-Our assembly-competent monomers A can bind to a single membrane site L and may also bind to a transmembrane receptor R once bound to the membrane\cite{traub2003sorting}.
-The monomer valence $Z$ specifies how many contacts monomers can make to other monomers.
-The key energetic parameters are the monomer-lipid association constant $\Ka{AL}$, the monomer-receptor association constant $\Ka{AR}$, and the monomer-monomer bond (free) energy $\varepsilon$.
-The procedure can be summarized as finding the simultaneous solution of the coupled equilibria that govern the state of the assembled structure on the membrane: monomer-membrane equilibrium, monomer-receptor equilibrium, and monomer-monomer surface equilibrium.
+We construct a minimal model of equilibrium self-assembly coupled to membrane localization and transmembrane receptor binding, deriving our surface free energy from a lattice model.
+Our assembly-competent subunits A can bind to a single membrane site L and may also bind to a transmembrane receptor R once bound to the membrane (Fig 1b) \cite{traub2003sorting}.
+The subunit valence $Z$ specifies how many contacts subunits can make to other subunits.
+The key energetic parameters are the subunit-lipid association constant $\Ka{AL}$, the subunit-receptor association constant $\Ka{AR}$, and the subunit-subunit bond (free) energy $\varepsilon$.
+The procedure can be summarized as finding the simultaneous solution of the coupled equilibria that govern the state of the assembled structure on the membrane: subunit-membrane equilibrium, subunit-receptor equilibrium, and subunit-subunit surface equilibrium.

 The first of these equilibria, for the binding of A and L to form AL, follows simply from the 3-dimensional bimolecular equilibrium constant,